dreamcareer7/real-estate-server/api_docs/recommendation.md

 Mark a series of recommendation as read
 <!-- include(tests/recommendation/bulkMarkAsRead.md) -->

-## Get Faviroted listings [GET /user/favorites]
+## Get Favorited listings [GET /user/favorites]
-List of listings faviroted by a user
+List of listings favorited by a user
 <!-- include(tests/recommendation/getFavoritedListings.md) -->